-- 4.74 There has been a concerted effort to hold homelessness accommodation costs down across London through partnerships with organisations like Capital Letters and via the agreed Pan-London temporary accommodation rates.
+- 4.81 There has been a concerted effort to hold homelessness accommodation costs down across London through partnerships with organisations like Capital Letters and via the agreed Pan-London temporary accommodation rates.
 The rates can no longer be contained though as demand outweighs available affordable supply.
-At a Pan London meeting, all boroughs confirmed that they are no longer paying the agreed Pan London rates to ensure they meet their demand challenges. - 4.75 Croydon has experienced an increase in both the average cost of nightly paid and temporary accommodation and has had to meet these costs to secure units.
+At a Pan London meeting, all boroughs confirmed that they are no longer paying the agreed Pan London rates to ensure they meet their demand challenges. - 4.82 Croydon has experienced an increase in both the average cost of nightly paid and temporary accommodation and has had to meet these costs to secure units.
 The cost of temporary accommodation has increased by circa 25% across London councils in the past year and Croydon is experiencing landlords exiting this market and choosing to rent to private tenants.
 Recent reporting indicated that in the first quarter of 2023 there were 41% fewer London rental properties available than pre-pandemic averages, and this continues to impact on the ability to secure size and quality appropriate properties for residents.

-- 4.76 The service is managing the situation, and potential increase in temporary accommodation requirements, of a cohort of tenants at risk of eviction from their supported accommodation.
-Changes to the payment of housing benefit to new tenants within the unit has led to a provider serving notice on all of its current tenants, potentially impacting 80 residents. - 4.77 There is an ongoing potential financial risk from the fire at Sycamore House in Thornton Heath, it is dependent on the settlement of the insurance claim.
+- 4.83 The service is managing the situation, and potential increase in temporary accommodation requirements, of a cohort of tenants at risk of eviction from their supported accommodation.
+Changes to the payment of housing benefit to new tenants within the unit has led to a provider serving notice on all of its current tenants, potentially impacting 80 residents. - 4.84 There is an ongoing potential financial risk from the fire at Sycamore House in Thornton Heath, it is dependent on the settlement of the insurance claim.
 This risk was provided for in the 2022-23 accounts.
 However, if there is any difference from the estimated reimbursement of 70% of costs from the insurers, this would be an extra charge or benefit when settled.
-Costs relating to this risk continue to be forecasted within the 2024-25 forecast.
+Costs relating to this risk continue to be forecasted within the 2024-25 forecast. - 4.85 NEC system functionality phase 2 implementation delays.
+Although the system went live in June 2023, the full functionality in relation to the interfacing with the Oracle financial system is still ongoing and therefore we continue to manually forecast income from placements in nightly paid accommodation.

-- 4.78 Housing will continue to ensure the use of ringfenced Household Support Fund, Rough Sleeping initiative grants, and asylum seeker & refugee grant funding within the grant terms and to maximise the mitigating effect on general fund spend.
-This includes supporting households that are in rent arrears. - 4.79 There are opportunities being investigated as a result of the allocation from the third round of the Local Authority Housing Fund (LAHF R3) with £8m of capital funding available to Croydon to deliver 38 homes across 2024-25 and 2025-26.
-The intention will be to also secure alternative accommodation that is coming on stream for placing homelessness clients and reduce the reliance on expensive nightly paid accommodation in 2024-25. - 4.80 The ongoing cultural changes within Housing and the impact of restructure changes for Housing Needs is leading to a more cohesive journey for a homeless household.
+- 4.86 Housing will continue to ensure the use of ringfenced Household Support Fund, Rough Sleeping initiative grants, and asylum seeker & refugee grant funding within the grant terms and to maximise the mitigating effect on general fund spend.
+This includes supporting households that are in rent arrears. - 4.87 There are opportunities being investigated as a result of the allocation from the third round of the Local Authority Housing Fund (LAHF R3) with £8m of capital funding available to Croydon to deliver 38 homes across 2024-25 and 2025-26.
+The intention will be to also secure alternative accommodation that is coming on stream for placing homelessness clients and reduce the reliance on expensive nightly paid accommodation in 2024-25. - 4.88 The ongoing cultural changes within Housing and the impact of restructure changes for Housing Needs is leading to a more cohesive journey for a homeless household.
 The financial benefits are expected to continue to be realised in the longer term from better practice resulting in reduced spend on homelessness and management of demand.